 Tackling Different Avenues

 Working on comics is like making a movie where you can convey stories through illustrations and words by generating it frame by frame.
 Studying the human anatomy and expressions is a must for a compelling narrative.
 Creating arresting illustrations that appeal to the readers, is challenging and a test for artist’s imaginations.

 Storyboards are the pre-visualisation of a story/film/ad-film.
 Here much importance is given to the character placements and the angles rather than the colour schemes in the suggested visuals.

 Advertising, on the other hand, is completely distinct.
 With tight deadlines, the challenge is to prioritise and achieve the required quality in the given time frame.

-Colour schemes and mediums have their own charm.
+Colour Schemes and Mediums have their own Charm

-They play a major role in bringing a story to life and convey the important aspects in the composition to set a mood of the narrative.
+They play a major role in bringing a story to life and convey the important aspects of the composition to set a mood of the narrative.
 Traditional mediums such as oils, poster colours, pastels, watercolours and pencil sketching often allow the designer to hone his skills and learn the intricacies.

 When working commercially, a digital medium is much easier and straight-forward to execute.
 As you can easily start with a quick thumbnail that gives a glimpse of the idea which then can be elaborated to form the layouts and finally, pencilling and colouring it in Photoshop can be done post the client’s approval.

 As the festivity is all around, every brand or business is trying to impress the Indian audience.
 But what really works for us Indians?
 What is an Indian design?
 And how we can make designs for India?
 To understand it, we interviewed some Indian creatives who are successfully creating designs for the Indian audience.

 This issue of Creative Gaga is a light read for someone looking for inspirations or insights on Indian design and how the Indian audience can be enticed.
 So go ahead and order your copy or subscribe if you want to keep receiving a regular dose of inspirations!